domeo/domeo/README.md

 ### SOFTWARE CREDITS

-This software originally written by:
+This software is written by:

    - [Paolo Ciccarese](http://www.paolociccarse.info), paolo.ciccarese at gmail.com (Architect)